 High fibre fruits such as apples, pears and raspberries are known for making us feel fuller after eating them, meaning that we’re less likely to get hunger pangs and reaching for the pastries.

 While there’s no single food that can prevent cancer on its own, a balanced, plant-based diet filled with vegetables and fruit can definitely help lower the risk for many types of cancer, according to the Australian Cancer Council.
 Certain fruits are very rich in nutrients and antioxidants, such as beta-carotene, vitamin C, vitamin E and selenium, which help the body’s cells function optimally.

 Having fruit for breakfast is an excellent way to break the body’s overnight fast.
 Light, healthy morsels of berries or citrus fruit will gently wake up the digestive system and metabolism from slumber, without wasting energy on digesting fatty foods.

-Ordering fresh office fruit is clearly a great way to help fellow employees stay motivated alert and altogether healthier.
-Just in case they needed further convincing, why not pin up this plentiful list of benefits next to the fruit bowl…
+Ordering fresh office fruit is clearly a great way to help fellow employees stay motivated, alert and altogether healthier.
+Just in case they needed further convincing, why not place this plentiful list of benefits next to the fruit bowl…

 Photo courtesy of Pinterest

 To start this healthy habit in your office, all you need to do is get in touch with Order-In and we will organise a weekly office fruit delivery that suits your tastebuds and your wallet.
 And best of all, you'll only receive one consolidated invoice for all your fruit deliveries, making it easier for your accounts department to stay on top of payments and processes.